 - Want to make this recipe vegetarian?
 Leave out the bacon, change the chicken broth to vegetable broth, and use cream of mushroom soup instead of cream of chicken.

-- Chicken is fantastic in this recipe.
+- Shredded chicken is fantastic in this recipe.
 It makes the soup heartier - more of a full meal!
 I recommend adding 3 cups of shredded rotisserie chicken.

 - You can sneak veggies into this recipe really easily!
 Add 1 cup of chopped celery, onion, carrots, broccoli, or peas at the beginning of cooking for a little nutrition boost.

-- Add the frozen hash browns, cream of chicken soup, chicken broth, milk, instant mashed potatoes, canned corn, and all seasonings to your slow cookerƒ.
-Stir everything together until well combined.
+- Combine the base: Add the frozen hash browns, cream of chicken soup, chicken broth, milk, instant mashed potatoes, canned corn, and all seasonings to your slow cooker.
+Give it a good stir until everything is well combined and the potato flakes are fully incorporated into the liquid.

 Alternate Directions: Instant Pot